m0ru/bak/02_problemdescription.md

 Excerpt of a need description (N-Triples)}
 -->

-As you can see, this way of specifying triples, called N-Triples, isn't exactly developer-friendly; the subjects (`.../need/ow14asq0gqsb` and `_:b0`) are repeated and large parts of the URIs are duplicate.
+As can be seen, this way of specifying triples, called N-Triples, isn't well-suited for direct reading or authoring; the subjects (`.../need/ow14asq0gqsb` and `_:b0`) are repeated and large parts of the URIs are duplicate.
 The short URIs starting with an underscore (e.g.
 `_:b0` are called blank-nodes and don't have meaning outside of a document and can reoccur in other documents as opposed to Unique Resource Identifiers.
 There's also a convention that when using URLs used as subject-URIs (e.g.